Archive-WP/WattpadAPIDocumentation/API_Endpoints/User_Stories.md

 # User Following List:

-Returns a list of Wattpad users published stories.
+Returns a list of a user's published stories.

 ### URL: